WICG/view-transitions/explainer.md

 ## Page-A

-Page-A must offer elements to use for a transition to happen.
+Page-A must offer elements to use for a transition, otherwise no transition will happen.

 ### Via CSS

-Page-A can offer an element to be used in a transition via CSS, using the `page-transition` property:
+Page-A can offer an element to be used in a transition via CSS, using the `page-transition-tag` property:

 ```css
 :root {